Small gauge transformations and universal geometry in heterotic theories

-A motivation for this paper is that the equations \eqref{eq:moduliEqnHol}, in particular the last one, are exactly captured by the universal bundle in \citeUG.
-We explore this further in \sref{s:firstorderUG}, and understand this result as being the statement that the universal bundle being holomorphic corresponds to field deformations of heterotic string being in holomorphic gauge as constructed in the previous subsection.
-It is, mathematically speaking, natural for the universal bundle to be holomorphic and justifies a posteri our choice of holomorphic gauge in \sref{s:holomorphicgauge} in studying heterotic supergravity.
+A motivation for this paper is that the equations \eqref{eq:moduliEqnHol}, in particular the last one, are exactly captured by the universal bundle in~\cite{Candelas:2018lib}.
+We explore this further in Section~\ref{s:firstorderUG}, and understand this result as being the statement that the universal bundle being holomorphic corresponds to field deformations of heterotic string being in holomorphic gauge~\eqref{eq:finalGauge} as constructed in the previous subsection.
+It is, mathematically speaking, natural for the universal bundle to be holomorphic and justifies a posteriori our choice of holomorphic gauge in studying heterotic supergravity.

-The balanced condition means $\dd (\o^2) = 0$.
+The balanced condition means ${\rm d} \big(\omega^2\big) = 0$.
 Taking a real deformation and decomposing into type there is one non-trivial equation